outsinre/outsinre.github.com/_posts/2017-10-10-let-encrypt.md

 ~ # cerbot renew --pre-hook "systemctl stop nginx" --post-hook "systemctl start nginx" --dry-run
 ```

-Similarly, you can put the hooks into its renewal configuration file.

-Attention please; the two hooks will be executed no matter of sucess or failure.
+Attention please; the two hooks will be executed no matter of sucessful or failed renewal.
+Similarly, you can put the hooks into configuration files or script files.

 ### Automatic Renwal ###

-We can automate the process by *crontab* or *systemd* timer.
+We can automate the process by *crontab* or *systemd timer*.

+Crontab:

 ```bash
 # /var/spool/cron/root